nicm42/100-days-of-code/log2.md

 Thoughts: It's getting more complicated and it's into real-life stuff, but I am following it all, which is really good.

 Link to work: None

+Day 93: 14th May 2020
+Progress: Finished Wes Bos's CSS Grid course

+Thoughts: Now I just need to write something with a load of grids and see if it's easier now (I hope it is!)

+Link to work: None